Qumulo/docs/metrics-specification.md

 sidebar: administrator_guide_sidebar
 ---

+# Background

+The OpenMetrics API provided by Qumulo provides a single API point to get a holistic dump of point-in-time telemetry from the Qumulo File Data Platform.
+The OpenMetrics data format emitted by the API can be consumed easily by a variety of monitoring and metrics systems natively without the need for custom code or an agent.
+Check with your monitoring system documentation to see if OpenMetrics or Prometheus data formats are natively supported for data ingest.

+This document contains a specification for the types of metrics emitted by the API and what they mean.

 # Metric Types

 All the metrics available in the API will be one of three different types defined by the OpenMetrics standards, with each metric type possessing a specific set of functionality.
 The three different metric types are: